cybeats/sbomgen/README.md

 * To generate SBOM for Erlang Rebar3 projects, use the [Rebar3_SBOM](tutorials/creating-erlang-sbom/creating-erlang-sbom.md) tool.

+## Ruby

+* To generate SBOM for Ruby projects, use [CycloneDX-Ruby-Gem](tutorials/creating-ruby-sbom/creating-ruby-sbom.md)

 ## Package or System

 ### distro2sbom

 * To generate SBOM for package or system, use the [Distro2SBOM](tutorials/creating-distro-sbom/creating-distro-sbom.md) tool.

+### meta-wr-sbom

+* To generate SBOM for Yocto projects, use the [meta-wr-sbom](tutorials/creating-yocto-sbom/creating-yocto-sbom.md) tool.

 ## Multi-Language